Sustainability in raw material extraction

 Quarrying

-Quarrying can be authorised both under mining law and outside mining law (as described here (cf. section b.).
+Quarrying can be authorised both under mining law and outside mining law (cf. Approval practices in the extraction of natural resources).
 The regulations in the Federal Immission Control Act (BImSchG), Water Resources Act (WHG) and the Federal Nature Conservation Act (BNatSchG) are important for the extraction of natural resources which, as what are termed free-to-mine and privately-owned natural resources, do not come under mining law as defined by Section 3 BBergG.

 The companies in the sector temporarily intervene in nature and the landscape because of economic considerations.
 A wide variety of habitats for plants and animals which we hardly ever find in our cultural landscape can already be created during the active extraction phase.